 For many, the concept of food combining—the idea that some foods digest well together while others do not—is entirely new, and somewhat foreign.
-But according to Ayurveda, it is an essential part of understanding how to eat properly.
-Careful food combining can dramatically improve the quality of digestion, support the body in receiving a deeper level of nourishment, and positively impact our overall health.
+But according to Ayurveda, it is an essential part of understanding how to eat properly, just as discovering one's constitution and state of imbalance is important for one's Ayurvedic self-discovery.

 A Balanced Approach to Food Combining

 It is usually best to embrace the idea of food combining slowly and gently, allowing plenty of time to make the necessary adaptations.
 Some of the recommended adjustments are relatively simple; others can require a major recalibration in our habits, or be met with resistance.

 Often, simply developing an awareness of the improper food combinations that you eat somewhat regularly is a great place to start.
 Notice which foods you combine that may be difficult to digest together, and how often you indulge in them.
 Become aware of how you feel afterward.
 Do these choices affect your energy level, your digestion, your elimination, the coating on your tongue?
 Are particular combinations more noticeably influential than others?

 These are all important pieces of information.
 They can confirm the importance of proper food combining and can help each of us to identify the food combinations that are the most disruptive to our systems.

 When you are feeling motivated and decide that you are ready to start adapting your diet to accommodate more supportive food combinations, consider tackling just one change at a time.
 Perhaps you’ll start by eating fruits alone, rather than in combination with other foods.

 Over time, you can gradually progress toward the ideal.
 While it would certainly be nice to avoid improper food combinations altogether, reducing their frequency can also be incredibly beneficial.
 If you do find that some specific food combinations are more problematic for you or your loved ones than others, focus your efforts on changing just those in the beginning.